Please review the frequently asked questions related to disclosing outside financial relationships.

 Not always.
 Some types of interests are of more concern than others because the risks are greater.
 The key for the Financial Conflicts of Interest in Research Committee (FCOIRC) is to learn about the financial interests, determine whether those interests create a conflict, and if so, develop the best approach to manage the conflict.

 What types of conflicts are of greatest concern?

 Conflicts relating to human subjects research undergo the greatest level of scrutiny because of the need to protect the subjects.
 Financial interests could influence the way a conflicted individual enrolls subjects, obtains consent, or analyzes data; if such performances were biased, it could have implications for the safety of the study subjects and for the conclusions drawn from the study, e.g., the efficacy of a particular treatment.
 The Icahn School of Medicine at Mount Sinai takes great care to ensure that such conflicts are eliminated or appropriately managed.

 What are the disclosure requirements on patents?

-Both pending patents and issued patents are considered intellectual property and must be disclosed on your Financial Interest in Research Disclosure Form.
+Both pending patents and issued patents are considered intellectual property and must be disclosed on your Research Trigger Form.

 What happens if I acquire new financial interests during a research study?

-If you do acquire new financial interests, you must disclose them immediately—by updating your online annual form as well as your research disclosure form, both on Sinai Central within 30 days of acquiring a new financial interest—so that the Financial Conflicts of Interest in Research Committee can evaluate the potential relevance to and impact on the study.
+If you do acquire new financial interests, you must disclose them immediately—by updating your online eDMS Disclosure Profile as well as your Research Trigger Form (project-specific form), both on eDisclosure Management System (eDMS) within 30 days of acquiring a new financial interest—so that the Financial Conflicts of Interest in Research Committee can evaluate the potential relevance to and impact on the study.

 What must I report for the new NIH travel disclosure requirement?